🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 This is the important point: What value do you bring to your company/startup/business?

-If you are one of the few people who can bring an order of magnitude value (some people love the idea of 10x) to your company or business, you are a senior developer.
+If you are one of the few people who can bring an order of magnitude value (such as a 10x Developer) to your company or business, you are a senior developer.

 Senior Developer is not just a job title, but rather, the ability to use your experiences to provide real benefit to the stakeholders.